 Britain’s creative industries generate £92bn a year for the UK economy, and the creative economy employs one in every 11 working people.
 We are delighted that Government has identified the creative industries as one of five "world-leading sectors" as part of its Industrial Strategy.

-UK publishing sets a benchmark for quality.
-At a time when the Government is looking to grow overseas markets, it could do a lot worse than look to the success of the publishing industry as a model.
-But the UK Government needs to maintain a policy envrionment in which the industry can maintain its top position, and this involves supporting creators as well as publishers.
+The UK Government needs to maintain a policy environment in which the industry can maintain its top position, and this involves supporting creators as well as publishers.

 What are we asking for?

 - Support for self-employed workers: our members tend to be self-employed, and we believe the tax and benefits regime needs to be strengthened.
 See our Tax and Benefits page.

 - Brexit: The Government must ensure that Brexit does not damage our excellent trading relationship with Europe, restrict freedom of movement for creators or undermine our excellent copyright regime.
 See our Brexit page.